Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra

 Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra: Features, functions, and performance

 Here’s where things get interesting.
-The Samsung Galaxy S25 Ultra is rumored to be coming loaded with the Snapdragon 8 Elite chipset, which would mark a significant jump in performance and battery efficiency.
-This chipset would also be able to better support AI features.
+The Samsung Galaxy S25 Ultra comes loaded with the Snapdragon 8 Elite chipset, which marks a significant jump in performance and battery efficiency.
+This chipset is also better equipped to handle complex AI features, more of which now run on-device on the Ultra.

 Samsung Galaxy S23 Ultra on a tea tray with its screen on and the home screen visible